|"The Nutty Professor" (1963).|

 A film that has career performances from Jerry Lewis and Stella Stevens can't be bad, my friend.
 And this is a terrific film that says ... something.
 Exactly what will depend on how you read the ending.
 But rest assured, somebody does get the girl.

 In brief, this is a take on the classic "Jekyll and Hyde" story, updated to modern times and with a romantic twist.
-Rather than craft a horror film featuring an unstoppable man killer, Jerry (writer, director, star) hits a lot closer to home with his version that examines the rules of attraction.
-Specifically, he plays the nerdy physics professor of the title who, driven to desperation to get the woman of his dreams, comes up with a potion that turns him into 1963's version of an unstoppable lady killer.
+Rather than craft a horror film featuring an unstoppable man-killer, Jerry (writer, director, star) creates a ladykiller.
+Lewis hits a lot closer to home with his version that examines the rules of attraction.
+Legend has it that Jerry met an odd character on a train and based the character of Julius Kelp on him, then went through seven script drafts before teaming up with Bill Richmond and going through two more drafts.
+Specifically, Jerry plays the nerdy physics professor of the title who, driven to desperation to get the woman of his dreams, comes up with a potion that turns him into 1963's version of an unstoppable lady killer.
 Name: Buddy Love.

 |In fact, Stella is beyond magnificent.|